oracle-samples/netsuite-suitecloud-samples/hide-column-in-sublist/README.md

 # Summary
 This script hides the Item column on the Item sublist for an invoice.

+You are the NetSuite administrator for your organization.
+You use the invoice record type for your invoices.
+This record type includes everything you need to manage your invoices, but it also includes some fields you don’t need.
+In the Item sublist on an invoice record, you don’t need to populate the Item field.
+This field appears as a column in the Item sublist, and you want to use a script to hide this column before an invoice is edited.
+For more information about this customization project, see [Hide a Column in a Sublist](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_157305280561.html).

 # Key Concepts
 This sample demonstrates the following concepts: